uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         creation.

     Metadata
-        An information about logical and physical structure of an object.
+        Information about logical and physical structure of an object.
 All possible combinations of metadata values present the full set of possible objects of a given type.
-Metadata do not expose an information which is not a part of type definition, e.g. implementation details.
+Metadata do not expose information that is not a part of a type definition, e.g. implementation details.

         **Example:** :term:`table` object can contain three :term:`nominal features
         <Nominal feature>` with 100 :term:`observations <Observation>` (logical